rapid7/re2-java/README.md

 ## Installation ##

 ### Requirements ###
-* Java 6 (JDK 1.6) or higher.
+* Java 7 (JDK 1.7, never tested on Java 8).
 Set environment variable `JAVA_HOME` to point to the root directory of JDK.
-  I really like try-with-resources statement from Java 7, but on the other hand, Java 7 seems not to be stable enough so far.
 * Maven 3.x , http://maven.apache.org/ .
 - Check that mvn command can be run from your command line.
 * gcc 4.5.x or higher.